danlark1/hse_missing_cs_education/homework/git/reverted-merge/README.md

 >  So the merge will still exist, and it will still be seen as joining
 >  the two branches together, and future merges will see that merge as
 >  the last shared state
+>
+> Reverting a merge commit declares that you will never want the tree
+> changes brought in by the merge.
+As a result, later merges will only
+> bring in tree changes introduced by commits that are not ancestors
+> of the previously reverted merge.
+This may or may not be what you want.

 4. Undo the merge with a reset --hard
 5. Revert the revert and try the merge again.
 This time it works.